-In this example we added a marker to our map so now the option to save appears in the left sidebar and the top menu bar.
+In this example we added a marker to our map so now the info button for the map becomes a green save button.

-If you click either of these options, a Save As dialog box will appear.
 You can enter in the name of your map, designate where you want it saved, set base permissions (which will determine who can view your map and how) and add comments about your map.
-For this example, let’s name our map “Capitol Peak Overnight” and leave everything else on the default options for now.
+For this example, let’s name our map “Capitol Peak Overnight” and leave everything else on the default options.

 Your new map will also now appear under Your Maps in your account.
-To access this, click on your account name in the top of the left sidebar and then the Your Maps tab.
+To access this, click on the orange Your Data button in the top right corner of the page, which will open the Your Maps tab.